bernabasgetachew/Home_security/README.md

 This project is a starting point for a Flutter application.

+Features:
+   - visitor face detection and recognition.
+   - Access permit or deny.
+   - tamper/intruder detection alert.
+   - Used for IoT project to monitor microcontroller based project.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)